ksealey/build-a-duck/README.md

 When docker is downloaded and started, clone the project and complete the following steps from the root of the project.

- - Start docker: `docker-compose up -d --build --no-cache`.
-This may take a while.
-After the initial build, run `docker-compose up -d` to get it started immediately.
-If you already have docker, you may need to stop other containers so the ports are available.
-You can do that with: `docker stop $(docker ps -qa)`
+ - Start docker:
+    - Stop any existing containers: `docker stop $(docker ps -qa)`.
+    - Build the images: `docker-compose build --no-cache` This may take a while.
+    - When the build is completed, run `docker-compose up -d`.
  - Log into the web(apache) container: `docker exec -it bad_web bash`
  - Copy .env: `cp .env.example .env`
  - Install backend dependencies: `composer install`